AyuubMohamud/Biriq/README.md

 # BiriqIIE
 This is a yet to be fully verified 2-way superscalar, out-of-order speculative RV32IMB_Zicond_Zifencei_Zicsr_XPSX implementation with Machine and User support.

-With SIMD extensions, the CPU fits to around 10500 LUTs in a Digilent Arty A100T (configured with 128 BTB entries, 32 RAS entries with RAS enabled and 10 store buffer entries), whilst also running at over 80Mhz (this is at a speed grade of -1).
+With SIMD extensions, the CPU fits to around 10700 LUTs in a Digilent Arty A100T (configured with 128 BTB entries, 32 RAS entries with RAS enabled, 10 store buffer entries and 4 PMP Entries), whilst also running at over 82.5Mhz (this is at a speed grade of -1).
 ![Synthesis Results](VivadoSynthesisResultat82_5Mhz.png)
 Above is the the BiriqIIE verbatim from this repository with a DMA, GPIO, UART, SRAM, FLASH, PLIC, CLINT and interconnect all attached together.